 They make devised theatre.
 In their work they focus on human behaviour.
 They have a soft spot for peculiar characters and their struggle through life.
 They seek to expose the extraordinary in de ordinary.
 Their work is both physical and visual, humour is an important ingredient as well as attention to detail.
 Through their work they try to show what makes us human in the hopes of making us understand what connects us as humans.

-With this performance they won first prize at the Amsterdam Fringe Festival and will be visiting the Fringe Festival in Prague and New York, as well as the National Arts Festival in Grahamstown in South-Africa.
+This performance won first prize at the Amsterdam Fringe Festival and travelled to the National Arts Festival in Grahamstown in South-Africa and the Brighton Fringe Festival.